coreinfrastructure/best-practices-badge/doc/other.md

 ### Basics

+*   <a name="copyright_per_file"></a>
+    The project MUST include a copyright statement in each source file, identifying at least one relevant year and copyright holder.

+    *Details*:
+    This MAY be done by including the following inside a comment near the beginning of each file:
+    "<tt>Copyright [year this project or content started] - [most recent year modified],
+    [project founder] and the [project name] contributors.</tt>"

+    *Rationale*: This isn't legally required in most jurisdictions, per the Berne Convention.
+For example, copyright notices have not been required in the US since 1979.
+    On the other hand, this is not hard to add.
+    <a href="http://ben.balter.com/2015/06/03/copyright-notices-for-websites-and-open-source-projects/">Ben Balter's "Copyright notices for open source projects"</a>
+    provides some good arguments for why it *should* be included:
+    "First, someone may want to use your work in ways not allowed by your license; notices help them determine who to ask for permission.
+Explicit notices can help you prove that you and your collaborators really are the copyright holders.
+They can serve to put a potential infringer on notice by providing an informal sniff test to counter the “Oh yeah, well I didn’t know it was copyrighted” defense.
+For some users the copyright notice may suggest higher quality, as they expect that good software will include a notice...
+    Git can track these things, but people may receive software outside of git or where the git history has not been retained."
+    In addition, we have been informed by the Linux Foundation's SPDX community that having this information is extremely valuable for relicensing and for checking to determine if a copyrighted work is derived from another.
+While version control systems do track versioning within a project, when files are copied between projects this information is often lost.
+Having the copyright notice information helps those researching sources, e.g., if they wish to try to relicense something.

 *   <a name="license_per_file"></a>
     The project MUST include a license statement in each source file.
-    This may be done by including near the beginning of each file the following in a comment:
+    This MAY be done by including the following inside a comment near the beginning of each file:
-    <a href="https://spdx.org/using-spdx#identifiers">"SPDX-License-Identifier: [SPDX license expression]"</a>
+    <a href="https://spdx.org/using-spdx#identifiers"><tt>SPDX-License-Identifier: [SPDX license expression for project]</tt></a>.
-    (see
-    <a href="https://github.com/david-a-wheeler/spdx-tutorial">this tutorial</a>
-    for more information).
     <sup>[<a href="#license_per_file">license_per_file</a>]</sup>

+    *Details*:
+    This MAY also be done by including a statement in natural language identifying the license.
-    *Details*: The project could also include, as a license statement, a stable URL pointing to the license text, or could include the full license text.
+    The project MAY also include a stable URL pointing to the license text, or the full license text.
     Note that the criterion license_location requires the project license be in a standard location.
+    See
+    <a href="https://github.com/david-a-wheeler/spdx-tutorial">this SPDX tutorial</a>
+    for more information about SPDX license expressions.
+    Note the relationship with
+    <a href="#copyright_per_file">copyright_per_file</a>, whose content
+    would typically precede the license information.

     *Rationale*: Files are sometimes individually copied from one project into another.
 Per-file license information increases the